RSkrep/CryptoClustering/README.md

 After analyzing the data using PCA, a comparison was made between the charts generated to assess which method was better suited for the task.

+Due to issues with my Google Colab running HVplot I used jupyter notebook to diplay my hvplots.

 In my completion process, I would first attempt to recall each of these values using my memory.
 Then, I would refer to the class notes and activities as a way to determine my next course of action when I am unsure or lost.
 After following these steps, I would consult ChatGPT to identify where I went wrong and use its assistance to correct the code.
 Additionally, I would ask ChatGPT to explain its process to me so that I could understand how to fulfill these tasks in the future without needing assistance.